2betafactor/performance-reviews-software/src/content/posts/2023-04-21-top-10-hris-systems-for-small-and-medium-companies-for-2023.md

 **Pricing**

 Paychex Flex offers a range of pricing plans based on the size of the business and the specific features required.
 Pricing is customized for each business, so businesses must contact Paychex Flex for a quote.
 However, the platform's pricing generally starts at $59 per month for the basic HR package, which includes HR management, time and attendance tracking, and reporting tools.
 The platform's higher-tiered plans, which include additional features such as payroll and benefits administration, are priced accordingly.
 Paychex Flex also offers a free trial for new customers.

+### C﻿ustomer Feedback

+* "Paychex Flex has been a great HRIS system for our organization, with its robust features and ease of use."
+* "Paychex Flex has great reporting capabilities and has helped us manage our HR processes more efficiently."